EventStore/EventStore/docs/README.md

 ### EventStoreDB community

-Users of the OSS version of EventStoreDB can use the [community forum](https://discuss.eventstore.com) for questions, discussions and getting help from community members.
+Users of EventStoreDB OSS can use the [community forum](https://discuss.eventstore.com) for questions, discussions and getting help from community members.

 ### Enterprise customers